Kauto/sqlite3-helper/README.md

 DB({
   path: './data/sqlite3.db', // this is the default
   memory: false, // create a db only in memory
-  readonly: false, // read only
+  readOnly: false, // read only
   fileMustExist: false, // throw error if database not exists
   WAL: true, // automatically enable 'PRAGMA journal_mode = WAL'
   migrate: {  // disable completely by setting `migrate: false`
-    force: false, // set to 'last' to automatically reapply the last migration-file
+    force: false, // set to true to automatically reapply the last migration-file
     table: 'migration', // name of the database table that is used to keep track
     migrationsPath: './migrations' // path of the migration-files }